Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ##### Optimal value function
 An MDP is solved when we know the optimal value function, that we can define as the maximum value function over all the policies.
 ![MDP_optimal_value_function](assets/MDP_optimal_value_function.png)
 This function specifies the best possible performance in the MDP.
-The value function specify a partial ordering over the policies
+The value function specify a partial ordering over the policies.
 ![MDP_policies_partial_ordering](assets/MDP_policies_partial_ordering.png)
 A policy is greater than another if its value function is greater than the other's policy value function **in every state**.